50 Interesting & Fun Facts About Arizona State You Should Know

 If you're wondering what Arizona nickname you might find on the state's license plate, you might be surprised to know that one of its monikers is the "Copper State."
 The state's ground is rich in this metal.

-Due to the large deposits of copper, mining was a large part of the state's economy in the 19th century.
-Today the metal is used by local artists in their work.
+Due to the large deposits of copper, mining has been a large part of the state's economy since the 19th century.
+Today, the metal is used by local artists in their work.

 Arizona has the most populous state capital

-The Organ Pipe Cactus National Monument is here
+The Organ Pipe Cactus National Monument is in Arizona

-Arizona is full of some of the most one-of-a-kind landscapes in the country, one of which is the world-renowned Organ Pipe Cactus National Monument.
+Arizona is full of some of the country's most unique landscapes, one of which is the world-renowned Organ Pipe Cactus National Monument.

-This landmark is a UNESCO international biosphere reserve due to the diverse plant and animal life that can be found there.
+This landmark is a UNESCO International Biosphere Reserve due to the diverse plant and animal life found here.
 Due to this designation, the area is used for scientific research on habitat preservation.

-The state has a population of 7 million people
+The state has a population of seven million people

 Lake Havasu City offers fishing in the desert